Weakly Supervised Concept Learning with Class-Level Priors for Interpretable Medical Diagnosis: Methodology

 The attention vector $\gamma(x)$ highlights the concepts most relevant for predicting class $y$.
 Directly masking with $\gamma(x)$ as in \cite{yu2024zero} risks discarding weak but potentially informative concepts.
 To mitigate this, we adopt a residual refinement mechanism:

-where $\beta$ is a tunable parameter controlling the strength of refinement.
-This ensures that important concepts are amplified while less relevant but possibly useful ones are not completely suppressed, improving both stability and robustness.
+where $\beta$ is a tunable refinement strength parameter selected on the validation set for each dataset, amplifying important concepts while avoiding complete suppression of weaker but potentially informative ones, thereby improving stability and robustness.

 Finally, the refined features are passed through a linear predictor with sigmoid activation:

 where each entry $\hat{c}_m(x)$ estimates the probability that concept $c_m$ is present in image $x$.
 During training, surrogate vectors provide weak supervision but during inference, no priors are required.
 The model takes only an image as input and directly outputs $\hat{\mathbf{c}}(x)$, providing concept-level predictions without requiring concept labels.